What kind of cattle do you raise?

 How do I make a purchase?

 We are a small farm and sell our grass-fed beef by pre-order only.
-We encourage you to get on our mailing list and place your order for halves and wholes as soon as possible.
-Reach out to us either by email (email@example.com) or phone (804-514-5330) if you want to reserve a full or half cow or if you simply want to be placed on our email list.
-We will contact you and others who have expressed an interest in late February or March each year.
+We encourage you to get on our mailing list and place your order as soon as possible.
+Reach out to us either by email (email@example.com) or phone (804-514-5330) if you want to reserve a full, half or quarter cow or if you simply want to be placed on our email list.
 We take our cows to a Virginia USDA-inspected facility near the farm for processing and then you’ll pick up your finished beef back at the farm.
-Harvest season runs every year from April through September.
+Harvesting takes place year-round.

 What should I expect in my order?

-The finished, processed average weight in a half order is 200 lbs.
+The finished, processed average weight in a quarter order is 100 lbs, in a half order 200 lbs. and in a whole order 400 lbs.

 A finished order includes the processing, vacuum packing, labeling and freezing of your order.